Pugilist Fight Club: Drunk Tank

 On a Bender.
 You do not suffer disadvantage on melee attacks while prone.
 You may stand up from prone using 5 feet of movement.

 Trippy Dippy.
-While benefitting from Brace Up, you gain advantage on Dexterity saving throws against spells and effects.
-You also ranged attacks that you can see.
+While benefitting from your Dig Deep feature, you also gain advantage on Dexterity saving throws against spells and effects and only take half damage if you fail on the save.

 At 6th level, you can redirect your opponents' momentum.
 When a creature misses you with a melee attack, you can spend 1 moxie to attempt a redirection as a reaction.
-Perform a grapple.
-If you succeed, the attack hits a target of your choice within reach, and you then swap places with the attacker.
-On a fail, the attacker is shoved.
+Perform a grapple against the attacker.
+If you succeed, they must reroll their attack with disadvantage against a target of your choice within reach, and you then swap places with the attacker.
+If you fail, the attacker gets advantage on their next attack against you.